 If needed, ss.
 285.11, 285.13 and 285.15, Wis.
 Stats., address circumstances where interstate transport reduction agreements between states are needed to resolve SIP development of cross-boundary nonattainment areas.

-As detailed in the section addressing section 110(a)(2)(C), Wisconsin has adequate PSD and NSR regulations; these regulations satisfy all applicable elements of section 110(a)(2)(D)(i), as well as those of section 110(a)(2)(C).
+As detailed in the section addressing Section 110(a)(2)(C), Wisconsin has adequate PSD and NSR regulations; these regulations satisfy all applicable elements of Section 110(a)(2)(D)(i), as well as those of Section 110(a)(2)(C).

-5. Section 110(a)(2)(D)(ii): Interstate and International transport provisions

-"Each such plan shall [...] contain adequate provisions insuring compliance with the applicable requirements of sections 115 or 126(b) that involve Pb emissions (relating to interstate and international pollution abatement)."
+5. Section 110(a)(2)(D)(ii): Interstate and International transport provisions "Each such plan shall [...] contain adequate provisions insuring compliance with the applicable requirements of sections 126 and 115 (relating to interstate and international pollution abatement)."

-Wisconsin's air management program contains adequate provisions to insure compliance with Section 126 of the federal Clean Air Act relating to interstate pollution abatement.
+Wisconsin's Air Management Program contains adequate provisions to insure compliance with Section 126 of the CAA relating to interstate pollution abatement.
 Neighboring states and tribes are notified regarding new or modified sources.
-Additionally, Section 115 of the Federal Clean Air Act relates to international pollution abatement.
+Additionally, Section 115 of the CAA relates to international pollution abatement.
 Wisconsin has no pending obligations under Section 115.